 Slater & Gordon Lawyers are the official state sponsors of the organisation’s flagship event, Take My Seat, which is held in Townsville,Brisbane and the Gold Coast.
 Influential community and business leaders spend a morning using a wheelchair to raise funds and learn about the challenges of having a physical disability.

 A long-time supporter of Spinal Injuries Australia, Metro Ford has been a sponsor of the annual Classic Wallabies Rugby Luncheon since it began in 2006 and regularly donates vehicles to the organisation.

-Since our inaugural Gala Dinner in 2008, Shine Lawyers has been a proud major sponsor.
+Shine Lawyers are a proud supporter of Spinal Injuries Australia’s Peer Support Team.
 Staff also participate in monthly giving to the organisation and have enjoyed SEAT at WORK presentations.

 SureBridge IT has been a supporter of and donor to Spinal Injuries Australia since 2000.
-The relationship was formed between Surebridge CEO Rick Brown and former Executive Manager, Carol Haffke.
 This relationship continues to grow and Surebridge IT are now the main sponsors of our Members Equipment Fund which is used to fund equipment purchases that have a direct impact and benefit to our members.

 Followmont Transport provides incredible in-kind support to Spinal Injuries Australia by providing our organisation with a free courier service throughout Queensland.

-BrightSky Australia has generously donated materials worth $3,000 for Spinal Injuries Australia’s Wound Care Fund, to assist clients who need support and have exhausted all other funding options.
+BrightSky Australia has generously donated materials for Spinal Injuries Australia’s Wound Care Fund, to assist clients who need support and have exhausted all other funding options.